DataONEorg/dataone-web/content/community-calls/_index.md

     alttext: ''
     type: ''
   title: Discussion of advances relevant to the DataONE network
-  intro: Join our monthly community discussions and help promote shared approaches
+  intro: Join our community discussions and help promote shared approaches to research
-    to research data management leveraging DataONE infrastructure.
+    data management leveraging DataONE infrastructure.
 Topics focus on issues that are central to data preservation and reuse for repositories, researchers, and others engaged in research data management.
   pill:
     template: ''
     style: ''